anvitha1105/anvitha1105/README.md

 <h1 style="font-size: 12em;">👋Hey, You've reached Anvitha's Github</h1>
 Computer Science engineer building solutions across domains - from cloud deployments to AI prototypes to robust backend systems.
-Passionate about leveraging the right tool for each challenge
+Passionate about leveraging the right tool for each challenge.
+A creative technologist translating complex data into intelligent, predictive, and impactful solutions

 ## Education
 Bachelor of Technology in Computer Science